TheArturthur/CoppermindScraper/Cosmere/Pailiah.md

 Like the other Heralds, except for [[Talenel\|Talenel]], Pralla was born on [[Alaswha\|Alaswha]] and was likely involved in the territorial wars that ravaged the planet between eight thousand and seven thousand one hundred years before the [[Night of Sorrows\|Night of Sorrows]].
 She served as a scholar.
 She was granted Surges, be it by Honor or Odium, which tremendously slowed her aging.
 It is unknown if she was on the side of [[Odium's empire\|Odium's empire]] or part of the resistance faction led by [[Makibak\|Makibak]].
 Following the scouring of Alaswha, renamed Ashyn, by the Surges, she made the trip to [[Roshar\|Roshar]] along with a large group of survivors.
 When the [[Desolation\|Desolations]] began, she was one of the ten people made Heralds by [[Honor\|Honor]] and given a [[Honorblade\|Honorblade]].
 Sometime during the Desolations, Pralla, along with her Truthwatchers, worked to preserve human knowledge between the Desolations.
 Along with all of the Heralds but [[Taln\|Taln]], Pralla abandoned the [[Oathpact\|Oathpact]] at the end of [[Aharietiam\|Aharietiam]].
 After Aharietiam, Pralla created a large chamber under Rall Elorim, where she alone began archiving the people and places she had known during her immortal life.
 Slowly however, her passion fell into obsession.
-To help her with her goals, she created a secret society, the , which contains at least one Truthwatcher among its ranks.
+To help her with her goals, she created a secret society, the [[Eyes of Pala\|Eyes of Pala]], which contains at least one Truthwatcher among its ranks.

 ## Culture